Home/Vegetables/Samphire

 1. 1.
 Preheat the grill to medium-high heat.

 2. 2.
-Toss the samphire and asparagus with olive oil, lemon juice, salt, and pepper.
+In a bowl, mix the samphire with olive oil, garlic, lemon juice, salt, and pepper.

 Samphire and Avocado Toast

-A nutritious twist on classic avocado toast, topped with crunchy samphire for added flavor and texture.
+A nutritious twist on classic avocado toast, topped with fresh samphire for a burst of flavor and crunch.

 Ingredients